AdaCore/gnatstudio/docs/users_guide/main_window.rst

 * :menuselection:`Show projects imported by ... (recursively)`

-  Display all dependencies recursively for the project (i.e.  the projects it imports directly the projects they import).
+  Display all dependencies recursively for the project (i.e., the projects it imports directly and the projects they import).

 * :menuselection:`Show projects importing...`